BioDepot/fiji-demo/README.md

     scripts (and most macros) will not work in Headless mode because they require graphical functions; see the Fiji/ImageJ documentation for more information.
+  * **File is a script** - Should be set if the file provided via the "**Macro or script file**" option is an [ImageJ script](https://imagej.net/scripting/) instead of an ImageJ macro;
+    Fiji requires this to be specified as there is different behavior for each.
+  * **Update Fiji** - If set, the Fiji updater will be executed before starting Fiji.
+Note that if you are using the containerized installation of Fiji as opposed to an external Fiji installation, updates _will not persist_ between runs, as a new container is created from the same image each time.
+  * **Continue workflow automatically** - If set, once the macro or script is done executing, Fiji will exit immediately and workflow execution will continue.
+If not set, Fiji will remain open after macro or script execution to allow the user to inspect or modify results.
+In this mode, the workflow will only continue executing once Fiji is manually exited by the user.

   Please note that "Export graphics" should be checked to be able to use the Fiji graphical interface; after copying a Fiji widget to